Your best source of accurate information about native shrubland communities and California's most extensive ecosystem...

 Richard earned undergraduate degrees from the University of California in environmental studies and anthropology.
 During graduate work he received teaching credentials in life, physical and social science and a Master's in education.
 Richard taught biology for over thirty years in both public and private schools and was honored as Teacher of the Year for San Diego City Schools.

 For a list of Richard's publications and interviews, please visit ourPublications Page.

 Robert F. Guy Jr. Research Associate

 Robby has a passion for wildlife, especially mammals and birds.
-He also enjoys film and photography and has made significant contributions the Institute's photo library.
+He also enjoys film and photography and has made significant contributions to the Institute's photo library.
 Robby is interested in combining his love for wildlife and photography to create epic images of nature.
 He is interested in protecting wildlife habitat and the animals that live there so that he and future generations can enjoy the outdoors and become one with nature.
 Robby has a talent for engaging younger people and helping them become interested in wildlife as well.
-During his time off (and when we can convince to share his musical gifts at the lab), he enjoys playing the acoustic guitar.
+During his time off (and when we can convince him to share his musical gifts at the lab), he enjoys playing the acoustic guitar.
 Robby also has a great sense of humor and enjoys making others smile.
 We've been smiling a lot lately.

 One of the best kept secrets of the chaparral is its remarkable wildflowers.
 Pictured here is a Humboldt's Lily (Lilium humboldtii) found at the base of Viejas Mountain, San Diego County.
 A walk through the chaparral between January and May offers a nearby, peaceful alternative to visiting other, more distant wildflower display locations.